fengjixuchui/rootkit-11/docs/report.md

 patching of the legitiment functions to transfer control to rootkit.
 This ensures that should a rootkit detector iterate through the system call function pointer table, it will not detect the hooking.

-To ensure that the rootkit API is not accidentally triggered by unsuspecting users, long 256-bit hashes are used as identification keys for commands.
-The high entropy provides reliable authentication.

 Generally, files are hidden by checking the filename against the file currently being operated on via a system call such as `getdirentries`.
 The